keithbuhler/keithbuhler.github.io/content/syllabi/syllabus-trinity-philosophy-2019.md

 We want students to take responsibility for themselves and for their own learning.
 In so doing, students  learn leadership, initiative, self-knowledge, diligence, and wisdom.

-Especially in language courses, one of the primary goals is to improve in the live reading, understanding, and translating of Spanish into good English (and English into Spanish).
-Hence we will *speak* and *read* Spanish almost every class.
+Especially in humanities courses, one of the primary goals is to improve in the skill of intellectual dialog in a group.
+Such discussion is necessary because (1) You must take responsibility for your own learning, (2) discussion helps us to get to know each other, and (3) most people learn and retain material better in discussion.

 With these truths in mind, the participation expectations for this course are as follows: